alejostark/phase_space_cosmo_fisher/README.md

 ----------------------------
 TUTORIAL

 Open fisher_matrix.py and specify the number of clusters and redshift range (see 'sample_redshift_array' and 'sample_number_of_clusters') used to generate 2D contours for a given cosmological case.
-Then specify which of the three parameter cases you want to constraint (pick either 'flat', 'w_z', or 'non_flat' -- see code).
+Then specify which of the three parameter cases you want to constraint (pick either 'flat', 'w_z', 'non_flat', or others... see code).
 Run fisher_matrix to generate 2d contours of whatever cosmological case you specify.
 You can also read in-code documentation and Stark et al 2017 (https://arxiv.org/abs/1611.06886) for more detals.

 ----------------------------
 LIBRARIES